Home » Easiest Sourdough Artisan Bread Ever | Beginners Loaf

 As spring gets busier and busier, I need a homemade sourdough bread recipe that literally takes the least amount of my time to make.
 But I obviously still want a delicious and nutritious loaf.

-This sourdough recipe does not use commercial yeast but rather rely on the sourdough starter to rise the bread dough.
+This sourdough recipe does not use commercial yeast but rather relies on the sourdough starter to rise the bread dough.

 Artisan sourdough breads are those made in a closed baking vessel and allowed to develop a deep dark crust.

-Step by Step Instructions for making the easiest sourdough artisan loaf every:
+Step by Step Instructions for making the easiest sourdough artisan loaf ever:

 The night before, feed your starter.